bustle/ember-mobiledoc-editor/README.md

 ## Installation

 * `ember install ember-mobiledoc-dom-renderer`
-* In your code: `import Renderer from 'ember-mobiledoc-dom-renderer`
+* In your code: `import Renderer from 'ember-mobiledoc-dom-renderer'`